NoteFifteen/teamtrope-rails/design_docs/uploads_model.md

 To see the current "raw\_cover", there would be a method on the `Uploads` model (`Uploads#get_current` perhaps?) with args `project_id, upload_type`.
 This method would do something like

 ```
 SELECT * FROM uploads WHERE project_id = ?
 AND upload_type = ?
-AND NOT deleted ORDER DESC BY created_at LIMIT 1
+AND hidden_at IS NULL ORDER DESC BY created_at LIMIT 1
 ```

 Also, the following query would produce a history of that type:

 ```
 SELECT * FROM uploads WHERE project_id = ?
 AND upload_type = ?
-AND NOT deleted ORDER DESC BY created_at
+AND hidden_at IS NULL ORDER DESC BY created_at
 ```

+`hidden_BAR` fields could be used to "revert" to a previous version of a file while still keeping a record of the new version.

+A more nuanced query on the uploads table could produce a timeline of current files.

 etc.

+If a need arises to actually delete files from S3, the corresponding uploads rows could be deleted at the same time as the S3 files (or just before, really...).
+(Or there could be `deleted_BAR` fields as well?
+But this seems like it might be overkill.
+Thoughts?)